TheDomcio/WonderfulPolishLanguage/README.md

 - [MTJ Wytwórnia Muzyczna](https://www.youtube.com/user/MTJPoland) - official channel of the Polish music label MTJ Wytwórnia Muzyczna.
 - [Real Polish](https://realpolish.pl/podcast) and [Here is the official Archive.org profile with free podcasts, because some of them require a VIP account, and here you have free podcasts right away](https://archive.org/details/@realpolish)
 - [Great78](https://archive.org/details/georgeblood?&and[]=languageSorter%3A%22Polish%22) - Polish collections from The Great 78 Project, where the local community make preservation, research and discovery 78 rpm records, which are very old vinyl records, so it's a great source to listen to old Polish songs and see what the language and style of the melody sounded like at the time, a really cool thing, I'd like more projects of this kind to be on this list, not just websites that aren't eternal, here you can download these songs (they're in .flac format) and listen them on your favorite device.
 There are usually several versions available in one archive file, i.e. versions with extra settings and the original version without any additional settings.
+- [Audioteka](https://www.youtube.com/user/audiotekapl) - The official YouTube channel of [Audioteka](https://audioteka.com/pl), you will find a lot of audiobooks to listen here, of course often only parts of the books are available to encourage you to buy them, but it is in very fair form - the videos have many minutes.
+- [Bajkowy tata](https://bajkowytata.com/audiobooki) - Audiobooks for children, which "can be downloaded and listened to for free, without restrictions".

 ### Song lyrics, notes and tabs (Teksty piosenek, nuty i taby)